 One way of countering that effect is by pairing them with an outfit that’s really feminine, like a maxi skirt or dress.

 I prefer looser, fuller skirts for this combination, but there’s no law that says you can’t pair combat boots with form-fitting long skirts as well.
 In fact, I’ve seen it done quite successfully — but just as with jeans and pants, there’s going to be that balance issue.
 You’ll have to either embrace the idea of your feet looking clownishly big and run with it like the models do or balance the outfit with oversized accessories or a looser item on top.

 If you were fortunate enough to have lived through the 90s grunge era, then you already know what this look is all about.
 Grab a short skirt, throw on a pair (or two) of tights, and lace up those combat boots.
 I think Rayanne and Angela said that Tino was going to be at Jordan’s gig tonight.

-Of course, you don’t have to do the tights thing, you could go with bare legs.
+Of course, you don’t have to do the tights thing.
+You could go with bare legs.
 But opaque and patterned tights do have more than just nostalgia going for them.
 They help bridge the gap between your short skirt or dress and your relatively short boots.
-This bridge helps make a more cohesive, streamline look — and, it counters the unflattering calf-thickening effect of shorter boots.
+This bridge helps make a more cohesive, streamlined look — and it counters the unflattering calf-thickening effect of shorter boots.

 Those same principles can be applied to wearing shorts with combat boots: tights will tie the casual look together.
 Bare legs are going to be less flattering for most, but naturally, are still an option.